 Now you can change it via View menu > Customize Viewer > Background Color as well.
 Because of being a menu item, you can make keyboard shortcuts for each color.

 Another option is to right-click in the Viewer background and change the color from the pop-up menu.

 Toolbar Text & Icon

-Since Capture One 4 (2007), the toolbar was icon only, despite the icon-and-text option it offered.
+Since Capture One 4 (2007), the toolbar was icon only, despite the icon-and-text option it offers.
 Only after about ten years, this was fixed in Capture One 11 (2017).

 Now the setting Icon with text is the new default option.
-Of course, you can change this via View menu > Customize Toolbar or by right-clicking on the toolbar and select Customize toolbar.
+Of course, you can change this via View menu > Customize Toolbar or by right-clicking on the toolbar and selecting Customize toolbar.